-When it comes to your bathroom there are never-ending ways you can have mold.
+When it comes to your bathroom there are never-ending ways you can have moisture damage.
 Wipe down showers and hard surfaces after a shower and hang up any towels.
-Make sure to change out your foot towels and try to dry off as best you can before stepping out onto your floor.
+Make sure to change out your foot towels and try to dry them off as best you can before stepping out onto your floor.

 How Can I Stop Smells In Their Tracks?